New Puppy Care - Bringing Home an About Time Cane Corso!

 Our dogs are fed a combination of a natural raw diet, fresh raw beef, bones, and organ meats, home cooked meals, and high quality corn-free dry kibble.
-We feed our dogs and pups a variety of high quality corn free kibbles including Flint River Ranch, Nature's Domain, Innova's Large Breed Puppy, Evo, and Diamond Super Premium Chicken & Rice.
-(Flint River Ranch kibble can be ordered direct from the distributor, and will be dropped at your door.
+We feed our dogs and pups a variety of high quality corn free kibbles including Nature's Domain (from Costco), Innova's Large Breed Puppy, Evo, and Diamond Super Premium Chicken & Rice.
 Innova & Evo, and Nature's Domain info and dealer locations provided on our link resources page).
 We vary raw diet and kibble type based on protein content and the age, condition, and nutritional needs of each individual dog.
 We also include some supplements based on our preference for ideal dietary needs of each dog.

 Changing your dog's food type:

 Start your Cane Corso on their accustomed food for the first couple days while they are settling in.
 When you are ready to change the kibble, on the first day add just a small amount of the new kibble, then the second day mix 1/4 of the new food with 3/4 of the original food.
 The third day you will mix 1/2 new food with 1/2 original food, and the fourth day mix 3/4 new food with 1/4 old food.
 In this manner you can change the dog completely over to your preferred food type in just 5 days, without bothering their stomachs.

 Protein Content & Quality: